Ransom theory of atonement

-The ransom theory of atonement is a theory in Christian theology as to how the process of Atonement in Christianity had happened.
-It therefore accounts for the meaning and effect of the death of Jesus Christ.
-It is one of a number of historical theories, and was mostly popular between the 4th and 11th centuries, with little support in recent times.
+The ransom theory of atonement is a theory in Christian theology relating to the process of Atonement in Christianity.
+It relates to the meaning and effect of the death of Jesus Christ.
+It was mostly popular between the 4th and 11th centuries, with little support in recent times.
 It originated in the early Church, particularly in the work of Origen.
 The theory teaches that the death of Christ was a ransom sacrifice, usually said to have been paid to Satan, in satisfaction for the bondage and debt on the souls of humanity as a result of inherited sin.

 New Testament on ransom

 In Matthew 20:28, Jesus says "the Son of Man...came...to give his life as a ransom for many."
 1 Timothy 2:6 states that Jesus "gave himself as ransom for all."

 Theological views of Christ as ransom

 The ransom view can be summarized as follows:

 Essentially, this theory claimed that Adam and Eve sold humanity over to the Devil at the time of the Fall; hence, it required that God pay the Devil a ransom to free us from the Devil's clutches.
 God, however, tricked the Devil into accepting Christ's death as a ransom, for the Devil did not realize that Christ could not be held in the bonds of death.
 Once the Devil accepted Christ's death as a ransom, this theory concluded, justice was satisfied and God was able to free us from Satan's grip.